yichen1yu/Cross-organization-sharing/README.md

 - Reference troubleshooting tips and specialized rules (charts, chatbot, etc.)

 **How to use:**
-- If you are using an AI-enabled IDE, the AI agent will automatically leverage the [AI Documentation & Rules](./ai-documentation/README.md) to assist you as you develop.
+If you are using an AI-enabled IDE, the AI agent will automatically leverage the [AI Documentation & Rules](./ai-documentation/README.md) to assist you as you develop.
-- Human contributors can also consult these files directly for detailed standards and examples, but the primary audience is AI coding assistants.

 By following these rules—either directly or via your AI assistant—you'll ensure your app is maintainable, accessible, and consistent with PatternFly best practices.